Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Introduction

-More relevant for our paper, in \cite{beame-luby} Beame \& Luby gave an RNC algorithm for hypergraphs with maximum rank $r = 3$.
-This randomized algorithm of \cite{beame-luby} was extended by Kelsen \cite{kelsen} to cover any fixed value of $r$, giving an overall running time of roughly $\approx c_r (\log n)^{r!}$ and processor count $\text{poly}(m,n)$.
-In \cite{bercea}, Bercea et al. improved this analysis slightly, giving a run-time of $(\log n)^{\tfrac{1}{2} (r+1)! + O(1)}$ (where the constant term is independent of $r$).
-Bercea et al. used this a subroutine for an algorithm for hypergraphs with few edges, running in time $\exp( O( \frac{\log m \log \log \log m}{\log \log m}))$.
-Along similar lines, Kutten et al. \cite{kutten} used the algorithm of Kelsen to obtain a distributed algorithms for hypergraph MIS, with approximately the same runtime as the parallel algorithm.
+More relevant for our paper, in \cite{beame-luby} Beame \& Luby gave an RNC algorithm for hypergraphs with maximum rank $r = 3$; this was subsequently extended by Kelsen \cite{kelsen} to cover any fixed value of $r$, using $(\log n)^{c_r}$ time and $\text{poly}(m,n)$ processors for $c_r$ (roughly) of order $r!$.
+In \cite{bercea}, Bercea et al. gave a more precise analysis showing a runtime of $(\log n)^{\tfrac{1}{2} (r+1)! + O(1)}$ (the constant term is independent of $r$).
+Bercea et al. used this as a subroutine to get a general randomized algorithm in $\exp( O( \frac{\log m \log \log \log m}{\log \log m}))$ time.
+Along similar lines, Kutten et al. \cite{kutten} adapted Kelsen's algorithm to obtain distributed algorithms with approximately the same runtime as the parallel algorithm.

-One reason that hypergraph MIS is more difficult to analyze than graph MIS is that one can no longer guarantee that the ``degree'' of the graph (suitably defined) is monotonically decreasing; one can only show that degrees decrease in expectation.
-Thus, the key to analyzing these algorithms is to show concentration for the change in degree.
-This is a special case of a more general probabilistic method, namely, concentration inequalities for low-degree polynomials applied to independent input variables.
-This generalizes the problem of concentration bounds for sums of independent random variables, which are linear polynomials.
+\textbf{Concentration bounds for polynomials and hypergraph MIS.} One strategy for analyzing graph MIS algorithms is to show that the graph degree decreases exponentially.
+This becomes more complicated for hypergraph MIS algorithms, as the hypergraph degree (suitably defined) is not even guaranteed to decrease monotonically.
+The main breakthrough of Kelsen \cite{kelsen} was to show that, with high probability, the degree increases slowly in every round.
+This is almost as good as guaranteeing that the degree decreases.

-The main breakthrough of Kelsen \cite{kelsen} was developing an exponentially-strong concentration bound for polynomials.
+It is straightforward to show that the \emph{expected} increase in degree is small during the hypergraph MIS algorithm.
+To show a high-probability bound, Kelsen thus developed a new technical tool: an exponentially-strong concentration bound for polynomials applied to independent random variables.
+This generalizes the setting of concentration bounds for sums of independent random variables.
 The bound used in that paper, while adequate for the algorithm analysis, was somewhat crude.
-Since then, the work of Kelsen has given rise to an extensive line of research such as \cite{vu1, vu2, kim-vu, schudy-sviridenko} showing tighter and more general bounds.
-These in turn have found numerous applications in diverse areas of combinatorics and computer science.
+Since then, the work of Kelsen has given rise to an extensive line of research showing tighter and more general bounds \cite{vu1, vu2, kim-vu, schudy-sviridenko}.
+These in turn have found numerous applications in combinatorics and computer science.